 Some people seem more sensitive to lectins, both to their stomachs and immune system.

 If you find that certain meals cause bloating and gas, or even cramping, and you’re also experiencing difficulty with weight loss, then a lectin blocker might be what you need to consider.
+Regardless, it's better to ask your physician for more information since they might be able to give some advice.

 Is Oatmeal High in Lectins?